Valle salvaje: Episodes

+Release

 In August 2024, Televisión Española began promoting Valle salvaje on La 1.
 Although it was initially rumored that it would replace 4 estrellas in the access prime time slot, the network soon revealed that it would air in the afternoons, replacing one of the two versions of the game show El cazador.
 On 2 September 2024, Netflix announced that it had acquired the series to launch it daily on its platform in all Spanish-speaking countries.

 On 13 September 2024, La 1 announced that it would premiere Valle salvaje in prime time on 18 September 2024, taking the slot originally intended for the premiere of Las abogadas, before moving to the afternoons of the network starting Thursday, 19 September 2024.
 The next day, on 14 September 2024, the network confirmed that the afternoon airing of the series would take place at 6:30 PM, after La Moderna and La Promesa, replacing El cazador Stars.